 To qualify to live in one of the houses, students must be currently enrolled in a language class at or above the intermediate level (201).
 Applications are available in the global languages and cultures department, by contacting the Office of Residence Life or downloading the online application.

-La Maison Française is a beautiful brick duplex located at Fairview Avenue and 7th Street, one block from campus.
-It houses a maximum of 12 students in triple, double and single rooms.
-Two separate living rooms are used for socializing and also as classrooms.
-Each side of the duplex also has a newly renovated kitchen on the main level and a laundry room in the basement.
-The French Assistant, a graduate student from France, lives in the house and encourages the residents to speak French.
+La Maison Française is located in one half of a beautiful brick duplex at Fairview Avenue and 7th Street, one block from campus.
+It houses a maximum of 6 students in a triple, a double and a single room.
+A large living room is used for socializing and also as a classroom.
+The duplex has a newly renovated kitchen on the main level and a laundry room in the basement.
+The French Assistant, a student from the Sorbonne University in Paris, France, lives in the house and encourages the residents to speak French.

 J’adore le duplex français!
 We are able to mingle with students who live in the residence halls and the apartments.
 It’s an actual house that we take pride in by decorating with francophone flags and hosting cultural gatherings (such as the French Club, FREN 105, and the after party venue "Les Chattes Noires").- David McDuffie, International Club Vice President, Class of 2010